 It is my favourite country in Europe, if not, one of my favourite countries of all time.
 For me, it is reminiscent of New Zealand which is why I think I fell so hard for it.
 It has everything you could possibly desire all within such a small area.
 It is home to the incredible capital of Ljubljana, crystal clear lakes and stunning mountain ranges.
-The level of English here is incredible, especially compared to a lot of neighbouring countries and it's cheap!
+The level of English here is incredible, especially compared to a lot of neighboring countries and it's cheap!
 2 euros for a coffee?
 Yes please.

 Slovenia is a tiny country of just over 2 million people, but don't let its small size fool you.
 It still packs a punch and you will be astounded by the natural beauty squeezed into this little area of land.
 Here is how you can see the best of Slovenia in 72 hours.

 If your going to start anywhere in Slovenia, it has to be the capital Ljubljana.

 I have been living in central Europe for almost one year now which means I have seen a lot of European cities.
 After a while you can become a little accustomed to them, most have their own history and story to tell, with a main square, cobbled streets and some impressive architecture.
 One of the reasons we chose to visit Slovenia on this trip was because we were "citied-out" and we had heard how green Slovenia was.
 We decided to stay in Ljubljana out of ease more than anything else, it was in a good location for nearby lakes and mountain ranges which we couldn't wait to explore.
 Therefore, I hadn't given too much thought about Ljubljana itself and hadn't looked into the city at all so I had no idea what to expect.